-We have incurred net losses of \$22.0 million, \$69.0 million, and \$83.7 million in the years ended December 31, 2020, 2021 and 2022, respectively.
-We expect to continue to incur net losses for the foreseeable future and we may not achieve or maintain profitability in the future.
+We have incurred net losses of \$69.0 million, \$83.7 million, and \$29.4 million in the years ended December 31, 2021, 2022 and 2023, respectively, and we may not achieve or maintain profitability in the future.
 Because the market for the solutions, features and capabilities we offer is rapidly evolving and, we believe, under-penetrated, it is difficult for us to predict our future results of operations or the limits of our market opportunity.
-We expect our operating expenses will increase over the next several years as we hire additional personnel, expand our operations and infrastructure, both in existing geographies in which we operate as well as new geographical markets, continue to enhance the Similarweb brand and develop and expand our solution offerings, features and capabilities.
-Our operating expenses for the year ended December 31, 2022 increased by \$55.8 million from \$172.0 million for the year ended December 31, 2021.We also expect our general and administrative expenses to increase as we grow and operate as a public company.
+Although our operating expenses for the year ended December 31, 2023 decreased by \$28.1 million from \$227.8 million for the year ended December 31, 2022, we expect our operating expenses will increase over the next several years as we hire additional personnel, expand our operations and infrastructure, both in existing geographies in which we operate as well as new geographical markets, continue to enhance the Similarweb brand and develop and expand our solution offerings, features and capabilities.
+We also expect our general and administrative expenses to increase as we grow and operate as a public company.
 Achieving our goals and operating our business may prove more expensive than we anticipate and we may not succeed in increasing our revenue sufficiently, or at all, to offset these higher expenses.
 Revenue growth may slow, or revenue may decline for a number of possible reasons, including slowing demand for our solutions or increasing competition.
-If we fail to increase our revenue as we grow our business, financial condition, results of operations and cash flows to suffer.
+If we fail to increase our revenue as we grow our business, we may not achieve profitability, which would cause our business, financial condition, results of operations and cash flows to suffer.